Ah… those three little words ❤

 So suki! on a first date probably doesn’t mean that somebody wants to marry you and have babies straight away.
-It means they like you, and they’re having a good time with you.
+It means they like you, and they want to see more of you.

 But suki desu said in a tender moment in a long term relationship can mean ‘I love you’ in the way that we usually mean it in English.

-So you can say nihon ga suki desu (日本が好きです) – I like Japan. piza ga suki desu (ピザが好きです)- I like pizza.
+- nihon ga suki desu (日本が好きです) – I like Japan.

 Daisuki (大好き / だいすき) means ‘really like’ or ‘like a lot’.